emmett-framework/emmett/docs/dal/models.md

 ```

 > **Note:**
 > Accessing `Model` refers to the model itself, while `db.Model` refers to the table instance you created with your model.
-While these two classes shares the fields of your models, so accessing `Model.fieldname` and `db.Model.fieldname` or `db.tablename.fieldname` will produce the same records, they have different properties and methods, and you should remember this difference.
+While these two classes shares the fields of your models, so accessing `Model.fieldname` and `db.Model.fieldname` or `db.tablename.fieldname` will produce the same result, they have different properties and methods, and you should remember this difference.

 ### Tables naming